CHAPTER THIRTY—CONDITIONS

 He clicked on it, holding his breath.

-Dear Richard Brophy, it began.
+Dear Richard Knight, it began.
 That wasn’t a good sign.
 Please accept this letter as my formal notice of resignation from my position at Larkspur, effective immediately.
 I am truly appreciative of the opportunity to work here and of all I have learned under your leadership.
 I apologize for the short notice, and I wish you all the best.

 Sincerely,